mchez808/treehouse/intermediate-python/testing/key_notes.md

 e.g.  `python -m unittest`

-*In the case and context of Python:
+In the case and context of Python:

-    This allows modules to be located using the Python module namespace for execution as scripts.
+> This allows modules to be located using the Python module namespace for execution as scripts.
-    So you can specify any module in Python's search path this way, not just files in the current directory. a module located using -m is executed just as if its filename had been provided on the command line *
+> So you can specify any module in Python's search path this way, not just files in the current directory.
+> A module located using -m is executed just as if its filename had been provided on the command line

 ## HTML Reports

-(in cmd line)

 `coverage html`